TL;DR

 Key Definition

-Like search intent in SEO, prompt intent categorizes AI queries: informational, transactional, comparative, or decisional.
+Like search intent in SEO, prompt intent categorizes AI queries into informational, transactional, comparative, or decisional types.
 Understanding these intents allows optimizing content for each type.

 Importance